 GET 10 FREE KETO BAKING PRINTABLES!Become one of my VIP newsletter subscribers and gain access to my all my printables to become a Keto Baking star!

 2. Food processor.
-Good news, most food processors can create a smooth nut butter too!
+The good news, most food processors can create a smooth nut butter too!
 However, there is one main rule to stick with.
 You must add enough peanuts to fully cover the blade or it won’t blend properly.
-Usually you need 4 cups of nuts for a large food processor bowl.
+Usually, you need 4 cups of nuts for a large food processor bowl.
 Note that 4 cups of peanuts give about 2 cups of peanut butter.
 As you can see below, the longer you process the nuts, the smoother it gets.

 Add some flavor